 does spam score affect seo

-Technically, Spam Score isn't always a right away ranking factor.
-Google doesn't use Moz's metric to decide your rank.
-However, an excessive spam rating may:
+Technically, Spam Score isn't a direct ranking factor.
+Google doesn't use Moz's metric to determine your rank.
+However, a high spam score may:

 • Correlate with untrustworthy practices

-• Make your area more likely to be flagged
+• Make your domain more likely to be flagged

 moz spam score checker